PreyMa/jsgrammar/README.md

   const {Interpreter}= require('jsgrammar');
 ```

-Check out the CLI on how to use the interpreter as a library.
+Check out the code of the CLI on how to use the interpreter as a library.

 ## EBNF Syntax